 But Lagos hadn’t come on to our radar.

-Then, at our Live and Invest in Portugal Conference last July in Carvoeiro, a real estate contact, listening to us describe the kind of market and the kind of property we were most interested in investing in, recommended we take a look at property in Lagos.
+Then, at one of our Live and Invest in Portugal Conferences, a real estate contact, listening to us describe the kind of market and the kind of property we were most interested in investing in, recommended we take a look at Lagos.